-The Saudi MoH announced that all travellers arriving from countries with circulating wild or vaccine-derived poliovirus (cVDPV2) and from countries at risk of polio reintroduction were required to submit a valid polio vaccination certificate.
+The Saudi MoH advises that all travellers arriving from countries with circulating wild or vaccine-derived poliovirus, and from countries at risk of polio reintroduction are required to submit a valid polio vaccination certificate.

-Travellers arriving from Afghanistan, Nigeria, Pakistan, Myanmar, Ethiopia, Somalia, the Republic of South Sudan, the Syrian Arab Republic, and Yemen were expected to present proof of vaccination with one of the following vaccines:
+Travellers arriving from Afghanistan, Democratic Republic of the Congo, Mozambique, Myanmar, Niger, Nigeria, Pakistan, Papua New Guinea, Somalia, Syria and Yemen should present proof of vaccination with at least one of the following vaccines:

 - At least one dose of bivalent oral polio vaccine (OPV) within the previous 12 months and administered at least 4 weeks prior to arrival.

 - At least one dose of inactivated polio vaccine (IPV) within the previous 12 months and administered at least 4 weeks prior to arrival.

-- Travellers arriving from Afghanistan, Nigeria, Pakistan, Myanmar, Ethiopia, Somalia, the Republic of South Sudan, the Syrian Arab Republic, and Yemen would also have received one dose of OPV at the border points on entry in Saudi Arabia regardless of age and vaccination status.
+- Travellers arriving from Afghanistan, Myanmar, Nigeria, Pakistan, Papua New Guinea, Somalia, Syria, and Yemen will also receive one dose of OPV at the border points on entry in Saudi Arabia regardless of age and vaccination status.